vercel/next.js/docs/api-reference/next/script.md

 > **Note: `worker` is an experimental strategy that can only be used when enabled in `next.config.js`.
 See [Off-loading Scripts To A Web Worker](/docs/basic-features/script#off-loading-scripts-to-a-web-worker-experimental).**

+### priority

+A boolean value denoting if script need to be prioritized or not.
+> **Note: `priority` can't be used with the inlined scripts.**

+Next js will automatically determine weather script to be `preloadded` or `prefetched` using `strategy` prop.

+>Should only be used when the script is very important/urgent.
+Defaults to `false`.

 ### onLoad

 A method that returns additional JavaScript that should be executed once after the script has finished loading.